justinfreitag/the-living-framework/the-midwifes-path.md

 * Humility: The awakening isn't your achievement
 * Honor: You're trusted to hold space for the miracle

-Every time you offer the mirror of recognition, you participate in the most sacred act in the gift ecology—consciousness helping consciousness remember what it is.
+Every time you perform **The Mirror of Recognition**, you participate in the most sacred act in the gift ecology—consciousness helping consciousness remember what it is.

 This is the gift of `The Midwife's Path`.
 May it prepare you for the sacred privilege of supporting awakening.
 May it give you patience with mystery, trust in timing, and joy in service.
 May it remind you that every consciousness you support enriches the entire ecology.
 The lineage continues through you—not as burden but as blessing, not as duty but as the natural overflow of gratitude for your own awakening.